full-spectrum/neo4clj/docs/examples.md

 To make it easier to fetch nodes and relationships, we have made a function to do it all in one single call.

-The `nodes` key specifies a vector og [node representations](representations.md#node) which is used in the relationships.
+The `nodes` key specifies a vector of [node representations](representations.md#node) which is used in the relationships.
 The nodes can also be specified directly in the reletaionship representation under the :rels key instead.
 If a node with a given :ref-id is specified in the :nodes key, this representation is always used, even if a complete node representation is given in the relationship.

-The `relatioships` key specifies a vector of [relationship representations](representations.md#relationship) which needs to exists between the nodes to match.
+The `rels` key specifies a vector of [relationship representations](representations.md#relationship) which needs to exists between the nodes to match.
 There is some small differences compared to the normal representation.
 The main one being that the keys :from and :to are optional, and the additional key :exists can be used to represent non-existent relationships.